ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 Ray ordinarily expects all imported packages to be preinstalled on every node of the cluster; in particular, these packages are not automatically shipped from your local machine to the cluster or downloaded from any repository.

-However, using runtime environments you can dynamically specify packages to be automatically downloaded and installed in an isolated virtual environment for your Ray job, or for specific Ray tasks or actors.
+However, using runtime environments you can dynamically specify packages to be automatically downloaded and installed in a virtual environment for your Ray job, or for specific Ray tasks or actors.

 .. code-block:: python